On eigenmeasures under Fourier transform: Preliminaries

-Since $\RR^d$ is a special case of a locally compact Abelian group, let us also mention the classic approach to the transformability of a measure, in the sense of measures, from \cite{ARMA1,BF}.
-It completely avoids the use of distribution theory, and is not restricted to tempered measures; see \cite{MoSt,NS11} for the systematic exposition of recent developments and results.
-If we want to refer to this notion, we will call it \emph{transformability in the strict sense}.
+We refer to \cite{MoSt,NS11} for the systematic exposition of recent developments and results.
 Note that a transformable, tempered measure need not be strictly transformable.
 By slight abuse of notation, we shall use $\cF$ for both versions, as the context will always be clear.
 As the domain of two successive applications of $\cF$ in the strict sense is now generally smaller than that of $\cF$, one also needs the notion of double transformability here.
 A measure $\mu$ is called \emph{doubly} (or \emph{twice}) transformable in the strict sense if $\mu$ is strictly transformable as a measure and its transform, $\cF(\mu)$, is again transformable in the strict sense.

 Recall that a measure $\mu$ on $\RR^d$ is called \emph{translation bounded} if $\sup_{t\in\RR^d} \lvert \mu \rvert (t+K) < \infty$ holds for some (and then any) compact set $K\subset\RR^d$ with non-empty interior, where $\lvert \mu\rvert$ is the total variation of $\mu$.
 This notion is crucial in many ways.
 In particular, every translation-bounded measure is tempered \cite[Thm.~7.1]{ARMA1}.
 Further, strict transformability of tempered measures can most easily be decided via an application of \cite[Thm.~5.2]{Nicu} as follows; see also \cite{ST}.